iTsHemang/Cyrus_assignment/README.md

  - One of the trickiest parts was to load and fetch data from a JSON file.
 And as suggested, I took help from the internet.
  - The other tricky part was detecting a collision.
 Because the  box does not have physics, the projectile was not detecting the collision with the box.
 But it was a simple fix.

 To test the feature, just play it on the editor.
 The player character will be equipped with a rifle, and the first box will spawn automatically.
-Mouse left click to fire as soon as the box is destroyed, another will spawn, and the score will update.
+Mouse left click to fire.
+As soon as the box is destroyed, another will spawn, and the score will update.

 Here's the YouTube link to the video showcasing my final project: https://youtu.be/5pNZSaQ_pDU